Switches operate in a fundamentally

 A switch is able to perform more router like duties than hubs within LANs because

-In fact, by operating at layer 2 they don't need to dig as deep to get the location to which they should be sending the frames/message as routers do.
+It is important to remember there are going to be advantages and disadvantages for operating at particular layers of the OSI model.
+For example, when operating at layer 2 switches don't need to dig as deep to get the location to which they should be sending the frames/message as routers do.

-It is turning out that switches are turning out to be viable replacements for hubs at the low end and routers at the higher end.
-Switches are replacing hubs because switches implement higher bandwidth.
-They are also often replacing routers because they are inherently faster there is a push to replace routers with switches when viable.
+It is turning out that switches are becoming viable replacements for hubs at the low end and routers at the higher end.
+Switches are replacing hubs because switches allow the network to implement higher bandwidth.
+They are also often replacing routers because they are inherently faster.
+Thus there is a push to replace routers with switches when viable.
 This seems to be most frequently occurring on backbones that connect LANs within a building or campus.
 In other locations it occurs selectively because switches are usually about 30 to 40 percent more expensive than hubs.
 The rule of thumb is becoming, "Switch where you can, route when you must."